d-fact/eval-runner-docker/README.md

 Similar to the history slicing evaluation above, facts and results reside in the data volume after the execution finishes.

-Generated facts reside in `_data/run_grok/facts` and look similar to facts generated in the slicing evaluation above.
+The generated facts reside in `_data/run_grok/facts` and look similar to facts generated in the slicing evaluation above.

 The selected test classes are shown under `_data/run_grok/grok_results/`.
-E.g., if run with `--debug` option, there would be file `Lang-28.affected` with following contents.
+E.g., if run with `--debug` option, there would be a file `Lang-28.affected` with following contents.

 ```
 org.apache.commons.lang3.StringEscapeUtilsTest